NOAA-GSL/SENA-c_sw/ref/README.md

                   [o o o o o o o]
                   [x o o x o o x]
 ```
+The interpFactor can be modified in the namelist files without rebuilding the kernel;
+the interpolation is done "on the fly" before calling the computational kernel within
+SENA-c_sw.
+The reference text logs are correct for interpFactor 0 and 3 currently.
+Alas, when you use another interpFActor, the numbers in the text logs change such that
+a comparison to the reference text logs will not be exact.
+That said, the text logs
+should be numerically "close" to the reference texts, at least the first two or three
+significant digits of each floating-point number should match.

 ### Building with GPTL profiling support